Social - instagram.com/narelle_mulrooney_art

 Mobile - 0408 714 821

-I am a practicing artist living at Palmwoods on the Sunshine Coast in Queensland.
-I have a love of creating and often have a number of projects on the go at any one time.
+I am a practising artist living at Palmwoods on the Sunshine Coast in Queensland.
+I have a love of creating and materials and often have several projects on the go at any one time.
+My studio practice is dynamic and always changing.

-In 2016 completed a Bachelor of Art majoring in Fine Art and Visual Culture from Curtin University in Western Australia.
+In 2016 I completed a Bachelor of Art majoring in Fine Art and Visual Culture from Curtin University in Western Australia.
 I graduated with high distinction as well as gaining a place on the Curtin University's Vice Chancellor's list.
 My thesis discussed the giant Satinay trees found on Fraser Island.
-I examined the dendrochronology of these ancient trees through sculpture, drawing, painting, printing and film.
+I examined the dendrochronology of these ancient trees through sculpture, paper making drawing, painting, printing, and film.

-Today, my art practice is multi-disciplinary and usually in series and includes work with a strong design element highlighting the use of colour, light, shade, tone and value as well as abstract works based on my emotional response to nature and the environment.
+Today, my art practise is multi-disciplinary and usually in series and includes work with a strong design element highlighting the use of colour, light, shade, tone, and value as well as abstract works based on my emotional response to nature and the environment.
 I also experiment in sculptural works in clay, and occasionally I delve into portraiture in the style of Banksy.

-I usually have a crafty project or two on the go such as woodwork, soap making and paper making.
-My studio practice uses eco-friendly methodologies, I use non-toxic, recycled, reclaimed and sustainable materials where possible.
+I usually have a crafty project or two on the go such as woodwork, jewellery, soap making, and paper-making.
+My studio practice uses eco-friendly methodologies, I use non-toxic, recycled, reclaimed, and sustainable materials where possible.

 My influences are: